planetscale/planetscale_rails/README.md

 ```
 bundle exec rails psdb:migrate:primary
 ```

-This will connect to the branch that you created, and run migrations against the branch.

 If you make a mistake, you can use `bundle exec rails psdb:rollback` to rollback the changes on your PlanetScale branch.